maiska/qubes-translated/_doc_translated/de/_doc/user/advanced-configuration/bind-dirs.md

 ---
 layout: doc
 title: How to make any file in a TemplateBasedVM persistent using bind-dirs
-permalink: /de/doc/bind-dirs/
+permalink: /doc/bind-dirs/
-lang: de
+lang: en
-ref: 79
+ref: 146
 redirect_from:
 - /en/doc/bind-dirs/
 ---